- Training & Events

 For heat transfer fluids and radiological samples (those that have been exposed to gamma-radiation) one of the major areas of concern is the possibility of cracking due to either extreme temperatures in the case of heat transfer fluids, or the effects of the radiation for nuclear samples.
 Cracking is a process by which base oil hydrocarbon molecules are broken into smaller fragments.
 Thermal cracking of heat transfer fluids has traditionally been determined by direct distillation.
 Under this method, the sample is slowly heated and the boiling point range of the sample determined.
 Because cracking results in smaller hydrocarbon molecules, the boiling point range for severely cracked oil will be significantly lower than the new oil.

 For gas compressors, there is often a need to determine the amount of dissolved process gas present in an oil sample.
-In this instance, GC can be used in an analogous way to dissolved gas analysis on transformer oil samples, to determine the presence and concentration of these gases.
+In this instance, gas chromatography can be used in an analogous way to dissolved gas analysis on transformer oil samples, to determine the presence and concentration of these gases.

-While the use of GC to detect known contaminants such as fuel and ethylene glycol works because the contaminant has a known elution time, under carefully controlled column conditions.
+While the use of gas chromatography to detect known contaminants such as fuel and ethylene glycol works because the contaminant has a known elution time, under carefully controlled column conditions.
 Often, there is a need to determine the presence of an unknown contaminant, which may be producing an unusual color or a strange odor.
-Under these circumstances, GC can often be used to separate different molecular species in the oil sample, prior to further analysis.
+Under these circumstances, gas chromatography can often be used to separate different molecular species in the oil sample, prior to further analysis.

-While GC may not be appropriate for every sample, when accurate concentrations of a known contaminant such as fuel, glycol or dissolved gases are required, or there’s a need to diagnose a specific problem such as thermal or radiological cracking or the identity of an unknown contaminant, GC is an effective, versatile, indispensable and under-utilized used oil analysis tool.
+While gas chromatography may not be appropriate for every sample, when accurate concentrations of a known contaminant such as fuel, glycol or dissolved gases are required, or there’s a need to diagnose a specific problem such as thermal or radiological cracking or the identity of an unknown contaminant, gas chromatography is an effective, versatile, indispensable and under-utilized used oil analysis tool.